shvets/shvets.github.io/source/blog/2014-11-09-creating_configuration_files_for_ruby_programs.md

 ## Introduction

 There are different ways to keep configuration information outside of ruby program.
 You can use .ini, .xml, .properties, .json, .yml formats to achieve it.

-There are some issues with this approach though.
+You can find some issues with this approach though.
 In case when you need to evaluate one property based on value of another property, it could be very difficult or almost impossible.

 Let's show some examples of external configuration.
 In **xml format** it could look this way: